✓ Updated March 2026

 Essential Travel Tips

-Getting around Essaouira is best done on foot within the medina, as it's a maze of narrow streets.
-For longer distances or day trips, 'petit taxis' (small white taxis) are readily available and affordable; agree on the fare *before* you get in, as meters aren't always used.
+Getting around Essaouira is best done on foot within the medina.
+For longer distances or day trips, petit taxis (small, usually white cars) are readily available.
+Always agree on the fare *before* you get in, and expect it to be around 15-20 MAD for a ride within the city limits.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.